top of page

 February 1985 – LA Times Newspaper – Back Page Story

-On February 20, 1985, a young woman was found badly beaten and in critical condition.
-She was located in the warehouse district early yesterday morning.
-She was carrying no identification and has been designated a Jane Doe.
+On February 20, 1985, police found a young woman, badly beaten and in critical condition, in the warehouse district early yesterday morning.
+She was carrying no identification.
 The woman is white, between 25 and 35 years old, weighs approximately 175 pounds, 5' 3" tall, with brown eyes, and straight reddish-brown hair.
 She has a prominent nose and distinct cheekbones.
 The police are requesting anyone with information about someone answering this description to please contact them.

 March 1985 – Los Angeles General Hospital – 6:40 AM

-Nurse Susan Collins softly closed the white door of the Jane Doe’s room with the silvered number 203.
+Nurse Susan Collins softly closed the white door with the silver number 203.
 Susan’s hand was still quivering from leftover horror.
-It was early morning and her patient had been more restive than usual.
+It was early morning and her Jane Doe patient had been more agitated than usual.
 She had had to watch helplessly as Miss Doe jerked multiple times as if being repeatedly punched.
-Her eerily unharmed face had exhibited fear and pain highlighted by her furrowed forehead and her mouth contorted with soundless screams.
+Her eerily unharmed face had exhibited fear and pain, highlighted by her furrowed forehead and her mouth contorted with soundless screams.
 All without ever opening her eyes.

 As Susan walked back to the ward’s nurse station, she looked up to see Dr. Julia Mead, one of the doctors overseeing Jane Doe’s care, coming toward her.
-Her blonde hair in a French twist that Susan envied.
-Her wild curly hair wouldn’t last in such a sophisticated style.
+Her blonde hair was in a French twist that Susan envied.
+Her wild, curly hair wouldn’t last in such a sophisticated style.

 Dr. Mead met her half-way.
 “Nurse Collins,” she greeted with an amicable smile.
 “How are you doing today?”

 “Good,” Susan answered with a melancholy turn to her lips that contradicted her response.
-“Are you wanting to check in on Miss Doe?”
+“Are you here to check on Miss Doe?”

-“Yes,” agreed the tall, silvery blonde.
+“Yes,” agreed the tall, silvery-blonde.
 Her intelligent blue eyes looked over the slightly shorter woman.
-Noticing Susan’s obvious distress, she tilted her sleekly coifed head in quiet curiosity and said, “I saw you leaving her room.
+She tilted her sleekly coiffed head in quiet curiosity and said, “I saw you leaving her room.
 I can tell something is bothering you.
 What is wrong?”

-“She was very agitated today.
+“She was very restless today.
 She would flinch as if being hit.
 It was like she was being tortured right before my eyes.”

 Dr. Mead winced in sympathy.
 “Disturbing to be sure.”